Natural forests in Sri Lanka: Mangroves

-In order to protect from sunlight leaves of the mangrove have a thick cuticle to reflect sunrays and/ or cut off excess radiation.
+To protect from sunlight leaves of the mangrove have a thick cuticle to reflect sunrays and/ or cut off excess radiation.
 Some have salt glands to secrete excess salts that are absorbed by the plants.
 There are special roots to intake atmospheric oxygen.
 Seeds of some mangroves germinate while attached to the mother plant ("vivipary").
 This helps the seed to establish successfully soon after falling from the tree.
 Mangroves provide a unique habitat mainly for many crustaceans and mollusks.
-Mangroves are found in Puttalam, Batticaloa, Trincomalee, Galle,Bentota and Negambo.
+Mangroves are found in Puttalam, Batticaloa, Trincomalee, Galle, Bentota and Negambo.

 Salt marshes

 Salt marshes are marshlands restricted to the arid coastal regions of the country where soil dries up to form crystals of salts during the dry season.
 Low rainfall, high wind, high temperatures and losses sand blowing with salt are some of the major characteristics found in this ecosystem.
 The vegetation has only few plant and animal species.
 Plant are short, contain fleshy succulent plant bodies one common plant species is Salicornia spp. salt marshes are common in Puttalam, Mannar, Hambantota and Vakarai areas.